 Platelet-Rich Plasma (PRP) comes from a simple blood draw, which is centrifuged and scientifically separated to obtain concentrated growth factors that stimulate an aggressive healing response.
 PRP stimulates healing when injected into an injured or degenerated part of the body.
 A PRP injection promotes healing of injured tendons, ligaments, muscles, and joints, and can be applied to various musculoskeletal conditions.

 Talk to your DOC orthopedic surgeon about regenerative medicine options.
 The FDA approves regenerative treatments.
-They are considered safe because of the use of a guest’s own cells or blood or sterilized amniotic fluid.
+They are considered safe because of the use of a guest’s own cells or blood.
 Generally, regenerative treatments are not covered by insurance.

 For more information on regenerative medicine, please visit our treatments page below: